-may include inter-personal bias.
+Reference Category CHD: Coronary Heart Disease may include inter-personal bias.

 In our study, the prevalence of DPN was 59.3% and there was a significant relationship between neuropathy and age; but there was no significant relationship between neuropathy and gender.
 This study showed a significant correlation between neuropathy and duration diabetes.
-Some studies demonstrated of smoking was associated with neuropathy but in our study no significant association was found.
+Some studies demonstrated smoking was associated with neuropathy but in our study no significant association was found.
 The results of our study showed the main risk factors for diabetic foot deformity was neuropathy, duration of diabetes and age.
 There was not significant association between HbA1c, triglyceride, cholesterol, uric acid, creatinine and neuropathy.
 We could not find significant correlation between foot deformity ulceration.
-Our study and has some limitations.
-We did not use nerve conduction
+Our study has limitations.
+We did not use nerve conduction velocity (NCV) for diagnosis of peripheral neuropathy and it was a cross-sectional study; so, we need a cohort research to assess the effect of risk factors on the incidence of peripheral neuropathy.